peterudu/try-your-luck-dice-game/README.md

     - No errors were detected when tested with [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
 ### Fixed Bug
 - I was able to fix the bug preventing me from placing the values from the random dice roll on the display area.
+- I was able to fix bug preventing the page from being responsive.
 ## Deployment
 - The site was deployed to GitHub pages.
 For the deployment the following steps were applied:
     - In GitHub repository, navigate to the Settings tab